yingshaoxo/c-cpp-tutorial-for-pythoner/the_2025_learning.md

-# The simplest structure of C
+# The complex structure of C

 {% code title="main.c" %}
 ```c